LasVie/Sleep-Signals-What-Shapes-Student-Outcomes/progress.md

 ## Active Issues

-- No remote GitHub repository has been created yet.
-- The current prototype architecture is still a single HTML file and not the desired final structure.
+- [ ] The current prototype architecture is still a single HTML file and not the desired final structure.
-- The archived prototype contains benchmark content outside the locked MVP scope.
+- [ ] The archived prototype contains benchmark content outside the locked MVP scope.
-- Some survey question wording needs explicit glossary support for clarity.
+- [ ] Some survey question wording needs explicit glossary support for clarity.
-- The dataset is imbalanced, which makes careful framing essential.
+- [ ] The dataset is imbalanced, which makes careful framing essential.

 ## Next Milestones

-1. Build the redesigned site around the locked information architecture in [BRD.md](BRD.md).
+- [ ] Build the redesigned site around the locked information architecture in [BRD.md](BRD.md).
-2. Replace the split educator views with a single coherent factor-outcome evidence view.
+- [ ] Replace the split educator views with a single coherent factor-outcome evidence view.
-3. Rewrite the student experience around 3-4 guided findings with larger typography and simpler explanations.
+- [ ] Rewrite the student experience around 3-4 guided findings with larger typography and simpler explanations.
-4. Add a transparent `Data & Method` page with glossary and limitations.
+- [ ] Add a transparent `Data & Method` page with glossary and limitations.
-5. Create the remote GitHub repository manually and push this local repo.
+- [x] Create the remote GitHub repository and push this local repo.

 ## Definition of Done For This Phase

-- Repo is locally initialized and organized.
+- [x] Repo is locally initialized and organized.
-- Core documentation exists at the repository root.
+- [x] Core documentation exists at the repository root.
-- The product direction is explicit enough for implementation without revisiting midpoint ambiguity.
+- [x] The product direction is explicit enough for implementation without revisiting midpoint ambiguity.
-- The current prototype is preserved as a reference artifact instead of being treated as the final product.
+- [x] The current prototype is preserved as a reference artifact instead of being treated as the final product.